 Almost all parents have done the absolute best job they possibly can in raising their child to be whole, confident and strong.
 When a child has an eating disorder, it can feel like a slap in the face after all the effort you have put into parenting.

 And yet, here it is.
 And it means there is work to be done.

 Many people who have eating disorders use eating disorder behaviors as a way to go around, avoid, or completely ignore uncomfortable feelings.
 Instead of processing emotions in a healthy manner, eating disorder behaviors help take feelings underground.
 This results in a build-up of negative emotions for which they have no skills (other than maladaptive ones like restricting, bingeing and purging) to process.

-During eating disorder recovery, your child must learn new skills to process their pain and suffering in healthy, adaptive ways.
+During eating disorder recovery, your child must learn new skills to process their complex feelings in healthy, adaptive ways.
 These skills are easy to comprehend on an intellectual level, but they are very difficult to practice, and even more difficult to integrate into everyday behavior.

 Recovering from an eating disorder requires your child to practice processing feelings like anger in real-time.
 Because they have incomplete coping tools for doing this, it feels raw and terrifying when anger comes up.
 At the same time, parents, siblings and other loved ones experience a person who was fairly pleasant and easy-going transform into one who seems irrationally angry.

 This is a critical moment in recovery.
 When your child stops hiding their feelings and allows socially unattractive emotions such as anger to arise, it means they are healing.
 But it’s also very unpleasant to be on the receiving end of this anger.
 It’s hard to watch your child who has an eating disorder tap into all their rage and anger.